 Tinnitus affects almost 50 million Americans every year.
 Because it is such a common hearing condition, it’s not surprising to learn that it has many different potential causes.
 From exposure to loud noises to aging, there are many different reasons you might be experiencing tinnitus.

 Several medical conditions can result in tinnitus noise.
-In this blog, we explore some of the most common disorders that contribute to this hearing condition.
+In this post, we explore some of the most common disorders that contribute to tinnitus.

 Types of Tinnitus